-An estimate 38 million wildlife animals are poached from forests in Brazil every year, according to Renctas, a non-governmental organization fighting wildlife trafficking.
+An estimate 38 million wildlife animals are poached from forests in Brazil every year, according to Renctas, a wildlife charity fighting the illegal wildlife trade.

 80 percent of the animals that are taken from the wild are birds.